 Literature review and hypothesis

 The OECD (2014, p.
 33) defines Financial Literacy as “knowledge and understanding of financial concepts and risks, and the skills, motivation and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts”.
 Financial Literacy defined in this way refers to ways in which individuals understand, manage, and plan their personal finances.
-Financial Literacy aims at achieving personal finances that can support financial well-being, which is defined as a situation in which personal finances are a means to achieve and maintain a desired standard of living (Amagir, Groot, Maassen van den Brink & Wilschut, 2017a).
-Financial Literacy is defined as a combination of on the one hand financial knowledge, and on the other hand attitudes towards money, financial self-efficacy, and financial behavior that support the implementation of financial knowledge in daily financial decision-making (Amagir, Groot, Maassen van den Brink & Wilschut, 2017b).
+Financial Literacy aims at achieving personal finances that can support financial well-being, which is defined as a situation in which personal finances are a means to achieve and maintain a desired standard of living (Amagir, Groot, Maassen van den Brink & Wilschut, 2018).
+Financial Literacy is defined as a combination of on the one hand financial knowledge, and on the other hand attitudes towards money, financial self-efficacy, and financial behavior that support the implementation of financial knowledge in daily financial decision-making (Amagir et al., , 2018).
 Existing evidence about ways in which financial knowledge, attitudes towards money, financial self-efficacy, and financial behavior influence each other is mixed.
 Some studies report relatively limited effects of knowledge on changing behavior (Hilgert, Hogarth & Beverly, 2003; Perry & Morris, 2005).
 However, an interesting finding that contributes to the debate to which extent knowledge influences adolescents behavior is a study of Shim et al. (2010).
 They found that financial knowledge plays an important role in predicting attitudes toward money and is also directly linked to financial behavior.
 Attitudes towards money, in turn, predicted financial behavior.
 Financial knowledge was also statistically significantly related to financial self-efficacy, which in turn played a critical role in predicting financial behavior.
 Previous work of Shim, Xiao, Barber and Lyons (2009) also indicates that financial knowledge can translate into behavior directly as well as indirectly through attitude.
 Previous studies have reported that both objective (assessed) and subjective (self-assessed) financial knowledge influence financial behavior, with subjective knowledge having a relatively larger impact (Robb & Woodyard, 2011).
 Sohn, Joo, Grable, Lee and Kim (2012) found that among the significant variables related to Korean high school students’ financial knowledge, the most important one was attitudes towards money.
 Perceiving money as good or as a reward for efforts was positively associated with financial knowledge.
 Mitchell and Mickel (1999) note that money plays a symbolic role, while also influencing feelings and behavior.
 As regards feelings, some people perceive money as something good, valuable, important, and attractive, whereas others see it as evil, shameful, useless, and dishonest.
 In the symbolic domain, we find that humans strive for achievement and recognition, status and respect, freedom and control, and power.
 The behavioral aspect concentrates on actions such as saving or investing money.
 Madern and Van der Schors (2012) showed that having a positive attitude - being willing to save, not being a short-term thinker and not being easily tempted - does more to prevent financial problems than having financial skills.
 In a study among college students, attitudes towards using credit cards influenced college students' credit purchasing behavior (Hayhoe, Leach, Turner, Bruin & Lawrence, 2000).
 Yang, James and Lester (2005) found attitude scores to be a strong predictor of the number of credit cards owned.
 Interestingly, more positive attitudes toward credit cards in general were associated with greater obsession with money and seeing money as a tactic for gaining power.
 Based on the reviewed literature, we hypothesize the following:

 High financial knowledge levels among high school students are associated with positive attitudes towards money, higher levels of responsible financial behavior, and higher levels of self-efficacy in managing personal finances.